DavidSilveraGabriel/Data-science-resources/README.md

 [CatBoost vs. Light GBM vs. XGBoost](https://towardsdatascience.com/catboost-vs-light-gbm-vs-xgboost-5f93620723db) : Who is going to win this war of predictions and on what cost?
 Let’s explore.

+[Google Data Scientist Interview Questions (Step-by-Step Solutions!)](https://medium.com/@anna.wu9222/google-data-scientist-interview-questions-step-by-step-solutions-63b7403e2a5c): To land a data scientist role at Google, you will need to ace the interview process.
+In this article, we will go over some of the most common questions asked in a Google Data Scientist interview, along with step-by-step solutions to help you prepare.

 [The Ultimate guide to sql window functions](https://www.stratascratch.com/blog/the-ultimate-guide-to-sql-window-functions/) : This ultimate guide is a complete overview of the types of SQL window functions, their syntax and real-life examples of how to use them in queries.

 [6 Sklearn Mistakes That Silently Tell You Are Rookie](https://ibexorigin.medium.com/6-sklearn-mistakes-that-silently-tell-you-are-rookie-f1fe44779a4d) : Learn to avoid the 6 most serious mistakes related to ML theory in Sklearn beginners make.